lupyuen/lupyuen.github.io/src/mastodon.md

     [__Over-Running GitHub Jobs__](https://lupyuen.github.io/articles/ci3#present-pains) shall also be monitored, so our (beloved and respected) NuttX Devs won't wait forever for our CI Jobs to complete.
 Mastodon sounds mightly helpful for watching over Everything NuttX! 👍

+1.  _How is Mastodon working out so far?_

+    I'm trying to do the least possible work to get meaningful NuttX CI Alerts (since I'm doing this in my spare time).
+Mastodon works great for me right now!

+    I'm not sure if anyone else will use it, so I'll stick with this setup for now.
+(I might disconnect from the Fediverse if I hear any complaints)

 ![Mastodon Server for Apache NuttX Continuous Integration](https://lupyuen.github.io/images/mastodon-flow.jpg)

 # What's Next